vyperlang/vyper/docs/built-in-functions.rst

 .. py:function:: empty(typename) -> Any

-    Return a value which is the default (zeroed) value of its type.
+    Return a value which is the default (zero-ed) value of its type.
 Useful for initializing new memory variables.

     * ``typename``: Name of the type